Connect with others who understand.

 Migraine Headaches

 Migraine headaches are more than just severe, throbbing pain on one side of the head.
-They are considered primary headaches and may come with other symptoms, including:
+They are considered primary headaches and may come with other symptoms, such as:

 • Nausea or vomiting

-• Visual changes (called aura), such as seeing bright spots, flashing lights, or shapes that aren’t there
+• Visual changes (called migraine with aura), such as seeing bright spots, flashing lights, or shapes that aren’t there

 • Vision loss or blind spots